Skip to Content

 On our way back to Port Angeles from the park’s coastal areas, we stopped at Crescent Lake Lodge for dinner and it was easily the best dining decision we made here.

-Our freshly battered fish & chips was top notch.
-But he salt-and-pepper wings were salt-and-salt wings.
-We decided in retrospect that they probably made a mistake with the seasoning and we probably should have asked for a fresh order.
+Our freshly battered fish & chips was top-notch.
+But the salt-and-pepper wings were so salty, we think they probably made a mistake with the seasoning.
+They were quickly forgotten when dessert came.

-But the wings were quickly forgotten when dessert came.
 Tween traveler kept the fudgy brownie with ice cream all to herself.
-But Rich and I were more than happy with our warm marionberry cobbler with a crumble topping and ice cream.
+Rich and I were more than happy with our warm marionberry cobbler with a crumble topping and ice cream.

-Marionberries are a small, sometimes reddish blackberry you find all over the Oregon and Washington in the summer.
+Tip: Marionberries are a small, sometimes reddish blackberry you find all over the Oregon and Washington in the summer.

 Basic Information For Exploring Olympic National Park